cardano-foundation/CIPs/CIP-?/README.md

-`popCountByteString` | Argument (only one) `testBitByteString` | `BuiltinByteString` argument `writeBitByteString` | `BuiltinByteString` argument `findFirstSetByteString` | Argument (only one)
+`popCountByteString` | Argument (only one) `testBitByteString` | `BuiltinByteString` argument `writeBitByteString` | `BuiltinByteString` argument `countLeadingZeroesByteString` | Argument (only one) `countTrailingZeroesByteString` | Argument (only one)

 # Rationale

 ## Why these operations?

-There needs to be a well-defined interface between the 'world' of `BuiltinInteger` and `BuiltinByteString`.
-To provide this, we require `integerToByteString` and `byteStringToInteger`; we require that `integerToByteString` and `byteStringToInteger` roundtrip.
-Furthermore, by spelling out a precise description of the conversions, we make this predictable and portable.
+For work in finite field arithmetic (and the areas it enables), we frequently need to move between the 'worlds' of `BuiltinInteger` and `BuiltinByteString`.
+This needs to be consistent, and allow round-trips.
+We simplify this by only requiring conversions work on non-negative integers: this means that the translations can be simpler and more efficient, and also avoids representational questions for negative numbers.

 Our choice of logical AND, IOR, XOR and complement as the primary logical operations is driven by a mixture of prior art, utility and convenience.
 These